jo824/using-kit/using-go/second.md

     var handler MyFirstHandler

     // ListenAndServe listens on the TCP network address addr and then calls
     // Serve with handler to handle requests on incoming connections.
     // Accepted connections are configured to enable TCP keep-alives.
     //
     // The handler is typically nil, in which case the DefaultServeMux is used.
     //
-// ListenAndServe always returns a non-nil error.
+    // ListenAndServe always returns a non-nil error. err := http.ListenAndServe(":8833",handler)
-//ListenAndServer func signature -- ListenAndServe(addr string, handler Handler) error
-    err := http.ListenAndServe(":8833",handler)
     if err != nil {
         fmt.Println("error while attempting to listen for incoming connections", err)